 Silky Bluegrass grows in all states of Australia, but it grows principally in the northern states of Australia.
 Silky bluegrass is quite commonly associated with Curly Mitchell grass which grows in abundance in the floodplains of the upper Darling River.
 You can also find this grass growing along side some of the more resilient native grasses like Barbed Wire grass in arid areas of Australia.
 This grass also grows in many other locations across Australia, but is more scattered and prefers warmer, drier sites.
 It is adapted to a broad range of climatic types and soils.

-Silky Bluegrass grows best on the clay soils of the Mitchell grass country, but it also grows on loams or rocky sites.
-Preferred soil pH range is from 6.0 to 7.5.
+Silky Bluegrass grows best on the clay soils but will also grows on loams or rocky sites.
+This grass is perfect for alkaline soils, preferring a soil pH range is from 6.0 to 7.5.